 Only the top 5 events ordered by the number of users who did that event are shown, while the rest are grouped into a node called “Other events”.
 This represents the sum of all the users who did events which were not in the top 5.

-“Drop-off” represent users who did not do any events in the next step within the conversion window and therefore dropped out of the flow.
+“Drop-off” represent users who did not do any events in the next step during the time period specified in the report, and therefore dropped out of the flow.

 Analyzing Top Paths